prograhammer/vscode-tslint-vue/tslint/README.md

 }

 ```
 *This extension assumes you have a `tsconfig.json` file located at the root of your current project/workspace.
-A future update will soon make this more flexible.*
+A future update will soon make this more flexible.
+The wildcard `@` is assumed to point to your `[project]/src` folder.*

 - This is a fork of [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) so you can read more information below or refer to that repo.
 Soon I will update this code to fork from the newer, improved extension TSLint (vnext) [vscode-ts-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.ts-tslint).